Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 ## Security Monitoring and Threat Detection:
 #### Impact: _Security_, _Operational Excellence_

 This section refers to detecting and responding to changes in the security posture of Azure VMware Solution private cloud workloads.
-For specific use case, its important to follow industry best practices and comply with  regulatory requirements, such as GDPR, HIPAA, or PCI DSS.
+For specific use cases, its important to follow industry best practices and comply with  regulatory requirements, such as GDPR, HIPAA, or PCI DSS.

 Using a Security Information and Event Management (SIEM) tool or Azure Sentinel aggregates, monitors, and analyzes security logs and events to detect and respond to potential threats.
-Also maintaining a regular audit review will help monitor the AVS environment to ensure it aligns with security standards and policies.
+Also, maintaining a regular audit review will help monitor the AVS environment to ensure it aligns with security standards and policies.

 ### Recommendations